philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 ## Task \#6: Add visual indicators

 Usability of a mobile app significantly improves when visual indicators are provided.
-In this task, we will add an icon indicating if a visitor can be checked in or checked out.
+In this task, we will add an icon indicator.
+Users will see a smile if visitors can be checked in or out, and a frown if not.

 1. Select **Insert** tab